sdubigdata/bigdata-home/_source/achievement.md

 ###2011年

 * Jiaran Zhang, Xiaohui Yu, You Li, and Liwei Lin.
-"HadoopRsync", In Proceedings of International Conference on Cloud and Service Computing, 2011, pp.166-173.
+HadoopRsync.
+In Proceedings of International Conference on Cloud and Service Computing, 2011, pp.166-173.
 * Lei Gao, Xiaohui Yu, Yang Liu.
 Keyword Query Cleaning with Query Logs.
 In WAIM 2011, 31-42.
 * Ziqiang Yu, Xiaohui Yu, Yang Liu.
 Cascading top-k keyword search over relational databases.
 In Proceedings of the ACM 14th international workshop on Data Warehousing and OLAP(DOLAP 2011), 95-100
 * Yang Liu, Xiaohui Yu, Jimmy Xiangji Huang, Aijun An.
 Combining integrated sampling with SVM ensembles for learning from imbalanced datasets.
 Inf.
 Process.
 Manage.
 47(4): 617-631 (2011)